 Learning to hunt has been empowering for me as well as rewarding.
 I came from a non-hunting family and was taught that only men hunt, and I was basically afraid of the woods and the dark even as an adult.
 The first time I heard a partridge take off it nearly scared me out of my wits.
-Now I can walk in to my stand in the dark, and walk out after dark and feel completely confident and unafraid.
+Now I can walk in to my stand, in the dark, and walk out after dark and feel completely confident and unafraid.
 I love watching sunrises and wildlife and listening to nature as it wakes up.
 I always tell my friends, it’s not about killing a deer or catching lots of fish, it’s about the adventures you have in the process.
 I find fishing and hunting personally challenging, yet relaxing for me.
 In 2015, I was selected as a finalist for Miss Maine Sportsman.
-I also just became one of the founding members of the Women of the Maine Outdoors, a non-profit whose mission is to expand outdoor opportunities for Maine women and girls.
+I am also one of the founding members of the Women of the Maine Outdoors, a non-profit whose mission is to expand outdoor opportunities for Maine women and girls.
 I am a member of the Sportsman’s Alliance of Maine, the NWTF Women in the Outdoors and the Maine Bowhunters Association.
 I hold a Maine Concealed Weapons Permit, and I am licensed trapper in Maine.
 In August, I took two different Maine Guide courses to become a registered Maine Guide, and all I have to do is send in for a date!

 I hope women (and men) who read this blog come away with a desire to want to learn to hunt and fish and enjoy the outdoors.